ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 ### Types of contributions

 There are a few categories a contribution may fall under.
-The type of contribution will impact how it is incorporated into Mbed, as explained here: Each type has different risks and benefits.
+Each type has different risks and benefits.
 When contributing it’s important to not mix types, rather, create multiple contributions if needed.
 Once a contribution is accepted it will appear in the next release based on type of contribution.

-Types of contributions are described in [here](../contributing/workflow.html)
+The type of contribution will impact how it is incorporated into Mbed OS, as explained [here](../contributing/workflow.html)

 ### How to contribute